Minnesota Medicaid Personal Care Assistance (PCA) Program / Community First Services & Supports (CFSS) Program

 Before You Apply

 Prior to submitting an application for PCA / CFSS, applicants need to ensure they meet the Minnesota Medicaid / Medical Assistance eligibility criteria.
 Applying when over the income and / or asset limit(s) will be cause for denial of benefits.
-The American Council on Aging offers a free Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.
-Take the Medicaid Eligibility Test.
+The American Council on Aging offers a Medicaid Eligibility Test to determine if one might meet Medicaid’s eligibility criteria.

 As part of the application process, applicants will need to gather documentation for submission.
-Examples include copies of Social Security and Medicare cards, previous bank statements, proof of income, copies of life insurance policies, property deeds, and pre-need burial contracts.
-Unfortunately, a common reason applications are held up is required documentation is missing or not submitted in a timely manner.
+Examples include copies of Social Security cards, Medicare cards, life insurance policies, property deeds, pre-need burial contracts, previous bank statements, and proof of income.
+A common reason why applications are held up is required documentation is missing or not submitted in a timely manner.

 Application Process

-Learn more about the Personal Care Assistance Program here.
-Learn more about the Community First Services and Supports Program and to learn more about the similarities and differences between the PCA and CFSS Programs here.
-A video that goes into detail about both programs can be found here.
+Learn more about the Personal Care Assistance Program here and more on the Community First Services and Supports Program here.
+Watch a video that goes into detail about both programs.

-The Minnesota Department of Human Services (DHS) administers the Personal Care Assistance Program and will administer the Community First Services and Supports Program.
+The Minnesota Department of Human Services (DHS) administers the Personal Care Assistance Program and the Community First Services and Supports Program.

 Approval Process & Timing